TheYuriG/fullstackTodoApp/README.md

 # Full Stack Todo App Example
-This is an example of TODO app that is fully integrated with a database and has a authentication system managed by Firebase Authentication.
+This is an example of TODO app that is fully integrated with Firebase Firestore and has a authentication system managed by Firebase Authentication.

-### Usage
+### Building
 Clone this project and install all dependencies.
 Make sure you have the latest version of expo-cli installed globally on your machine and then build the project with `expo run:android`.
 After the build finishes, copy the files to the respective folders they belong:
 - `android/app/google-services.json`
 - `android/app/build.gradle`